Canvas Instructor Guide

 • Enter an End date and time that is eight weeks after the last day of class, to align with UBC copyright requirements.

-• Scroll down and click Update Course Details.
+• Scroll down to the bottom of the page and click Update Course Details.

 Tips

 Your Canvas name is set by the preferred name you have on record with UBC's Human Resources.
-You can add or change your preferred or legal name by logging in to the Workday system and using the "Personal Information" application.
+You can add or change your preferred or legal name by logging in to Workday and using the "Personal Information" application.
+For more detilas, please see UBC's documentation on how to change your legal or preferred name in Workday.

-1. Log in to Canvas, click Account in the left-most Global Navigation, and select Settings.
+1. Log in to Canvas, click Account in the Global Navigation and select Settings.

 3. Choose your pronouns from the drop-down.